Review your storage options

-- Azure Data Box Gateway is a virtual device that is on-premises.
+- Azure Data Box Gateway is a virtual device that's on-premises.
 Data Box Gateway helps you manage large-scale data migration to the cloud.

 - Azure Stack Edge accelerates processing and the secure transfer of data to Azure.
-If you need to analyze, transform, or filter data before you move it to the cloud, use Data Stack Edge.
+If you need to analyze, transform, or filter data before you move it to the cloud, use Azure Data Box.

 Do you want to expand an existing on-premises file share to use cloud storage?
 Azure File Sync lets you use the Azure Files service as an extension of file shares that are hosted on your on-premises Windows Server computers.
 The syncing service transforms Windows Server into a quick cache of your Azure file share.
 It allows your on-premises computers that access the share to use any protocol that's available on Windows Server.

 Azure offers multiple products and services for different storage capabilities.
 The following table describes potential storage scenarios and the recommended Azure services.

 Block storage scenarios